-- does the Provider meet the eligibility criteria to access the Fund, - are the expenses directly associated with attaining the accreditation/certification being claimed, - do the expenses fall within any of the ineligible reimbursement categories, - has the Provider already claimed for reimbursement against the certification/accreditation for which they are making a claim against, and - are funds available from the \$300,000 cap.
+- does the Provider meet the eligibility criteria to access the Fund, - are the expenses directly associated with attaining, maintaining or renewing the required accreditation/certification being claimed, - do the expenses fall within any of the ineligible reimbursement categories, - has the Provider already claimed for reimbursement against the certification/accreditation for which they are making a claim against, and - are funds available from the applicable \$300,000 cap.

-Where the total expenses claimed exceed the \$300,000 cap (including GST), the Department will only reimburse expenses up to the value of the cap.
+Where the total expenses claimed exceed the applicable \$300,000 cap (including GST), the Department will only reimburse expenses up to the value of the cap.